 This is one of those times when I feel isolated.
 Like I don’t belong.
 I get this way occasionally.
 I’m not a shy person, in most situations.
 But in other situations, I have a difficult time opening up.
 It’s probably a combination of the loner in me, some bullying as a kid that made me wary of people, plus the social anxiety I’ve dealt with most of my life.
 These three people, after only five minutes, act like they’re old friends.
 Yet I can know someone for five years and still feel like a stranger.

 I observe this ponytail guy like he’s a celebrity or something.
 He looks good, and there’s a magnetism about him.
 His wispy ponytail and extroverted manner remind me of certain freespirited hippies I knew back in school.
 They always seemed comfortable with themselves, and never took things too seriously.
 While I’ve always been drawn to these types, envious of them, I’m also always a little intimidated.
-For lack of a better word, they exhibit a “karma” that I don’t have, and probably never will.
+They have a relaxed self-assurance that I lack, and probably always will.

 Eventually, I zigzag my way down Mount Adams.
 The descent seems longer than the ascent.
 Which boulder should I choose to step on?
 This one.
 No… this crested rock is a good fit for my boot.